Va1ord/Code-Marathon-5-days/README.md

   So, the 5-day marathon is coming to an end.
 Today, I've been improving my projects.
 If I make any changes, I'll post updates on github.
 (I'm not saying goodbye yet.)
   All the images for the projects were taken from unsplash.
+  If I participate in code marathons, I will write here